So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

-And while you've got some, you've got the Lindsey Graham's out there and others who are worried about the primary challenge.
+And while you've got some, you've got the Lindsey Grahams out there and others who are worried about the primary challenge.

-Of course, the Democrats are really focused on the other side of the aisle always, because they tend to do a better job of making sure they protect their own uh than we give them credit for.
+Of course, the Democrats are really focused on the other side of the aisle always, because they tend to do a better job of making sure they protect their own than we give them credit for.

 You've got the Democrats, for one thing, you've got their strategy, and then you've got their messaging.

-Let's start, if we can, with the midterm strategy as it is unfolding right now.
+Let's start, if we can, with the midterm strategy as it is unfolding right now, because the leadership, Dems and leadership are deciding which candidates to essentially let go.

 This is like the reality TV version of American politics.